 - Late in the first season of LOST, Michael picks up just enough Korean to allow for some gesture-heavy conversations with Jin, where Jin says something in Korean and Michael responds in English.
 Sawyer then starts referring to them as "Han and Chewie."

-- A 7th season episode has Giles offering a Chinese potential slayer ice cream - she's speaking Chinese, subtitles reading "I'm lactose intolerant!
-This man is trying to kill me!" - Chinese is apparently not a language he's versed in.
+- A 7th season episode has Giles offering a Chinese potential slayer ice cream - she's speaking Cantonese, subtitles reading "I'm lactose intolerant!
+This man is trying to kill me!"

 - In My Name Is Earl, the "chain-of-translators" version is used.
 And includes sign language, for extra fun, as the lawyer is deaf.